Top tips:

 - Need to have good liver function (CPA or CPB7) to prevent liver failure from ischemia, and must avoid if there is a main portal vein (PV) thrombosis (chance of liver failure)

-- Use of drug eluting beads (DEB-TACE) provides a more standardized technique and is better tolerated (but more expensive)
+- Use of drug eluting beads (DEB-TACE) provides a more standardized technique and is better tolerated (but more expensive), but offers no survival advantage

 - Complications include post embolization syndrome (fever, nausea, vomiting) in approximately 25%, ischemic complications and rarely liver failure (2-3% mortality)

-- Yttrium90 (Y90) microspheres provide internal radiation to the tumour
+- Yttrium (Y90) microspheres provide internal radiation to the tumour

-- Cohort studies and small RCTs show higher response rates to TACE, but survival advantage is not established
+- Cohort studies and small RCTs show longer time to progression when compared to TACE, but with no survival advantage

 - May be better than TACE for large tumours and for bridging patients to LT